baratine/bartil/README.md

 both the key or value field in the map, list, and tree data types.

 In many ways, Bache is very similar to [Redis](http://redis.io/) and Bache services should be familiar to Redis users.
-Baratine is used to show that you can write any kind of service that runs about as fast as Redis, but with much more functionality (and without having to resort to scripting, as is the case with Redis).
+Bache is used to show that you can write any kind of Baratine service that runs about as fast as Redis, but with much more functionality (and without having to resort to scripting, as is the case with Redis).